All images courtesy of Getty Images/Oasis Facebook (official)

 Dig Out Your Soul serves as an important record for Oasis.
 First, and sadly, it serves as the last studio record the band would ever put out, as they would implode during the final leg of the album’s supporting tour, in 2009.
 Second, as previously mentioned, the addition of Andy Bell, Gem Archer, and subsequently, Zak Starkey, brought a very real maturity to the band.
 After a rocky few years, which involved the new lineup settling in, and also massive issues with Liam Gallagher’s singing voice, the band had finally had reached a sort of musical Zen.
 Liam had sorted his voice out, was now writing songs, and both he and his brother had removed drugs, and alcohol from their lives, which brought extreme clarity to the songwriting process, a clarity that had not been there as recently as the late 90s, and early 2000s.
 For listeners, Dig Out Your Soul represents the culmination of everything Oasis had worked toward, and been through to that point.
 The songwriting is deep, and the musicianship is vibrant and features a level of proficiency that is earned through years of touring and hard-fought battles.
 Tracks such as “The Turning,” “Falling Down,” and “The Shock Of Lighting” prove it.

 By this juncture, Oasis was a veteran band, who had fought and won many wars together, which is where the duality of this record comes into play.
 While Oasis as a band was musically firing on all cylinders in a way that they perhaps had not in years, internally, the band was tearing at the seams.
 After the recording of Dig Out Your Soul, Zak Starkey would fall out with the Gallaghers, and would soon be replaced by veteran drummer, Chris Sharrock.
-More importantly, Liam and Noel Gallagher’s notorious rivalry had somewhere along the way turned in genuine hatred, which would ultimately destroy the band.
+More importantly, Liam and Noel Gallagher’s notorious rivalry had somewhere along the way turned into genuine hatred, which would ultimately destroy the band.
 On tour for Dig Out Your Soul, the band would put on some of the best performances of its live career, with the lineup of Bell, Archer, Sharrock, and the brothers Gallagher probably representing the band’s best.
 For those that saw these shows, fans were treated to a band in top form, but one which was boiling over like a raging volcano.
 Liam’s swagger often turned to anger on stage, and eventually, he directed it at his brother, which ultimately, put an end to Oasis.

 5) (What’s The Story) Morning Glory?
 (1995)